-Version The version numbers of the local APIC:

-1XH Local APIC.
-For Pentium 4 and Intel Xeon

-processors, 14H is returned.
+Version The version number ers of the local APIC: 1XH Local APIC.
+For Pentium 4 and Intel Xeon processors, 14H is returned.
 0XH 82489DX external APIC.
 20H - FFH Reserved.

-Max LVT Entry

-Shows the number of LVT entries minus 1.
-For the Pentium 4 and Intel Xeon processors (which have 6 LVT entries), the value returned in the Max LVT field is 5; for the P6 family processors (which have 5 LVT entries), the value returned is 4; for the Pentium processor (which has 4 LVT entries), the value returned is 3.
+Max LVT Entry Intel Xeon processore returned in the Max (which have 5 LVT of LVT entries minus 1.
+For the Pentium 4 and ors (which have 6 LVT entries), the value x LVT field is 5; for the P6 family processors entries), the value returned is 4; for the (which has 4 LVT entries), the value returned